z-Endeavor/Internet-Draft/draft-ietf-traffic-shaping.md

 Time Sensitive Network (TSN) is a network that guarantees the quality of service for delay-sensitive flows, achieving low latency, low jitter and zero packet loss.
 Time-sensitive streams can be divided into periodic time-sensitive streams (PTS), such as cyclic control instructions in the plant, synchronization information, and non-periodic/sporadic time-sensitive streams (STS), such as event alarm information.

-For periodic time-sensitive flows, synchronous scheduling shaping mechanisms are generally used, i.e., requiring precise nanosecond clock synchronization of network-wide devices, whose earliest ideas come from Time-Triggered Ethernet (TTE), and current mechanisms studied include Time-Aware Shaping (TAS), Cyclic Queuing and Forwarding (CQF), Credit-Based Shaping (CBS).
+For periodic time-sensitive flows, traffic synchronous scheduling shaping mechanisms are generally used, requiring precise nanosecond clock synchronization of network-wide devices.
+Current mechanisms studied include Time-Triggered Ethernet (TTE), Time-Aware Shaping (TAS), Cyclic Queuing and Forwarding (CQF) and Credit-Based Shaping (CBS).

 Scheduling and shaping mechanisms are two quality of service assurance mechanisms in the switch.
 Scheduling refers to queue scheduling, which is generally implemented at the outgoing port of the switch and consists of three parts: entering the queue, selecting the sending queue according to the scheduling algorithm, and exiting the transmission; shaping refers to traffic shaping, which prevents congestion within the switch or at the next hop by limiting the forwarding rate of the port.